Pirates vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Pirates Betting Records & Stats

-- Pittsburgh has a record of 4-5, a 44.4% win rate, when it's set as an underdog of +155 or more by sportsbooks this season.
+- Pittsburgh has entered nine games this season as the underdog by +155 or more and is 4-5 in those contests.

-- The moneyline set for this matchup implies the Pirates have a 39.2% chance of coming away with a victory in the contest.
+- Bookmakers have implied with the moneyline set for this matchup that the Pirates have a 39.2% chance of pulling out a win.

-- Pittsburgh and its opponents have hit the over in 50 of its 96 games with a total this season.
+- Games involving Pittsburgh have gone over the total set by sportsbooks in 51 of 97 chances this season.

-- The Pirates have an against the spread mark of 8-4-0 in 12 games with a line this season.
+- The Pirates are 8-4-0 against the spread in their 12 games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!